Jingo88/Tutorial-Breaking_Down_Your_CLI/README.md

 Example:
 find / -name server.js
 (this will return all the "pwd"s of any location with a file name "server.js")

+(If you are receiving a lot of "permission denied" lines because you are not in root access, you can streamline this using the following command.)

+find / -name server.js 2>/dev/null

+(The "2>/dev/null" is taking all the errors you just saw and passing them to the null folder)

 ```

 NOTE: Some environments will have short cut commands.
 Such as "ll" will be the same as "ls -l".
 If your current environment do not have these short cuts you can add them to the bash profile yourself.
 You can learn more about your Bash Profile from my other tutorial.